North Central News

 You and your parents will need to create FSA IDs so you can complete the form.
 Be sure to do this ahead of time.

-You and your parents each have to have your own FSA ID unless you are not a dependent student.
+You and your parents each have to have your own FSA ID or federal student aid ID unless you are an independent student.
 Your parents can’t create yours for you (But don’t worry, you’re free to help them with theirs).
-You will be asked if you want to give an email address and mobile phone number, which are both optional.
-If you do give them, make sure you and your parents have different emails and phone numbers on your accounts.
+You will be asked if you want to give an email address or mobile phone number, you have to provide one.
+If you do give them an email address, make sure you and your parents have different emails and phone numbers on your accounts.

-Be sure not to share your FSA ID with anyone, even your parents, and keep it safe where you can find it.
+Be sure not to share your federal student aid ID with anyone, and keep it safe where you can find it.
 You’ll need it to renew your FAFSA each additional year.

 Go to StudentAid.gov/fsaid to create your FSA ID.